-Johnnye Jordan Rose Award-An award of \$10.00 made annually by Mrs. Johnnye Jordan Rose, a former member of the Clark College Band.
+Johnnye Jordan Rose Award-An award made annually by Mrs. Johnnye Jordan Rose, a former member of the Clark College Band.
 This award is made to the sophomore member of the college band who has shown the greatest improvement in musicianship and who also has maintained an average above C.

-The Mattalyn Walker Bonner Award-This award of \$5.00 is given by Mrs. Anona Walker Standard in memory of her sister, Mrs. Mattalyn Walker Bonner, a graduate of Clark College and an active member of Delta Sigma Theta Sorority.
+The Mattalyn Walker Bonner Award-This award is given by Mrs. Anona Walker Standard in memory of her sister, Mrs. Mattalyn Walker Bonner, a graduate of Clark College and an active member of Delta Sigma Theta Sorority.
 This award is given annually to the most outstanding young woman in scholarship of junior or senior classification, and a member of Delta Sigma Theta.
 The student to be chosen by her sorors.

-Professor Lawyer Taylor Award-An annual award of \$15.00 by the Taylor Family in memory of Professor Lawyer Taylor, to the student majoring in mathematics and maintaining the highest average in this field over a period of four years.
+Professor Lawyer Taylor Award-An annual award by the Taylor Family in memory of Professor Lawyer Taylor, to the student majoring in mathematics and maintaining the highest average in this field over a period of four years.

-The Mr. and Mrs. Clinton E. Hakeem Award-An annual award of five dollars given by Mr. and Mrs. Hakeem of Bareilly, India, in memory of their son, Noel, to the Social Science major who maintains the highest average in his or her major field for the current year.
+The Mr. and Mrs. Clinton E. Hakeem Award-An annual award given by Mr. and Mrs. Hakeem of Bareilly, India, in memory of their son, Noel, to the Social Science major who maintains the highest average in his or her major field for the current year.

-The Henry M. White Memorial Scholarship Fund-To aid worthy boys and girls in securing an education in an amount not to exceed \$100 to any one student during a college year.
+The Henry M. White Memorial Scholarship Fund-An annual award to aid worthy boys and girls in securing an education.

-The Lambda Sigma Chapter, Phi Beta Sigma Fraternity Award- Lambda Sigma Chapter will award during the first semester of each academic year, one hundred (\$100.00) dollars in scholarship to any active member of Psi Chapter, Phi Beta Sigma Fraternity and one hundred (\$100.00) dollars to any active member of the Crescent Club at Clark College who has the highest average above the members of his organization, with the grade of "B" as the minimum level of consideration.
+The Lambda Sigma Chapter, Phi Beta Sigma Fraternity Award-Lambda Sigma Chapter will award during the first semester of each academic year, a scholarship to any active member of Psi Chapter, Phi Beta Sigma Fraternity and to any active member of the Crescent Club at Clark College who has the highest average above the members of his organization, with the grade of "B" as the minimum level of consideration.
 The scholarship awards are to be based upon the academic performance of the individual during the preceding academic year.
 The individual must have been a full-time student pursuing a minimum of twelve semester hours during the entire academic year for which the average is to be determined.

 The Annie L. Gibson Memorial Scholarship-A Scholarship Fund established by John T. Gibson in memory of his mother, Mrs. Annie L. Gibson to encourage scholarship and to give an opportunity for promising students to pursue their education.
-An award of \$100.00 will be given to the young man or young woman from Palmetto, Georgia who has maintained the highest above average academic achievement over a period of four high school years.
+An award will be given to the young man or young woman from Palmetto, Georgia who has maintained the highest above average academic achievement over a period of four high school years.
 The award will be based on the high school average and the performance of the student on the Scholastic Aptitude Test of the College Entrance Examination Board.